sduig/Github-Security-Advisories/README.md

 gsa_basic.py prints out base entries from the Github Security Advisories Atoma feed

 gsa_advanced.py extracts key Atoma elements such as ID, Title, Updated, Published, CVE and stores the results in a CSV file.

+The goal is to create a MISP CSV import feed by hosting the CSV file as an accessible web feed on a local server.